Skyward-Brawlhalla/Queen-Spy/README.md

 ## Get Discord List
 `qslsdc` / `qslsdi` returns a list of everyone in the discord with the `@Clan Member` role.

-## Linking
-In this section we'll cover all account linking related commands

 ## Add Link
 `qsadli` / `qsaddli` / `qsali` creates a new link.
 Keep in mind that you have to provide parameters.